MooersLab/wilson-plots/README.md

 python3 ./wilsonplot3.py ./3173d_1_xds/3173d_1_truncate.log 3173d-wilson.png && preview 3173d-wilson.png
 ```

-On your Mac, you can use a bash function that just takes the image file stem and the run number (e.g. wilson 3091 1):
+On your Mac, you can use a bash function that takes two arguments: the image file stem and the run number (e.g. wilson 3091 1).

 ```bash
 wilson () {